playframework/playframework/documentation/manual/releases/release25/migration25/CryptoMigration25.md

 Note that Kalium does require that a libsodium binary be [installed](https://download.libsodium.org/doc/installation/index.html), preferably from source that you have verified.

-### Keyczar
+### Tink

-If you are looking for a pure Java solution or depend on NIST approved algorithms, [Keyczar](https://tersesystems.com/2015/10/05/effective-cryptography-in-the-jvm/) provides a high level cryptographic library on top of JCA.
-Note that Keyczar does not have the same level of support as libsodium / Kalium, and so Kalium is preferred.
+If you are looking for a pure Java solution or depend on NIST approved algorithms, [Tink](https://github.com/google/tink) provides a high level cryptographic library on top of JCA.
+Note that Tink does not have the same level of support as libsodium / Kalium, and so Kalium is preferred.

-If you need a MAC replacement for `Crypto.sign`, use `org.keyczar.Signer`.
+If you need a MAC replacement for `Crypto.sign`, use `com.google.crypto.tink.mac.MacKeyTemplates`.

-If you need a symmetric encryption replacement for `Crypto.encryptAES`, then use `org.keyczar.Crypter`.
+If you need a symmetric encryption replacement for `Crypto.encryptAES`, then use `com.google.crypto.tink.aead.AeadKeyTemplates`.

 ### JCA

-Both Kalium and Keyczar use different cryptographic primitives than Crypto.
+Both Kalium and Tink use different cryptographic primitives than Crypto.
 For users who intend to migrate from Crypto functionality without changing the underlying algorithms, the best option is probably to extract the code from the Crypto library to a user level class.

 ### Further Reading